-- 1. Cognitive learning Cognitive learning generally refers to knowledge gained in the classroom through lecture and demonstrations of various concepts and to the background information needed to understand a concept.
-In general, cognitive learning precedes the other two aspects of learning. - 2.
-Psychomotor learning -Psychomotor learning is hands-on learning.
+Cognitive learning - Cognitive learning generally refers to knowledge gained in the classroom through lecture and demonstrations of various concepts and to the background information needed to understand a concept.
+In general, cognitive learning precedes the other two aspects of learning.

+- 2. Psychomotor learning -Psychomotor learning is hands-on learning.
 This occurs in the energized campus laboratory and in the clinical environment.
 Successful psychomotor learning most always requires a certain level of cognitive information. - 3.
 Affective learning- Affective learning involves attitudes, values, and feelings.
 Affective learning occurs in both the cognitive and psychomotor environments.

-When the student receives the Typhon evaluation from the CI, the student must review the comments of the CI and discuss with him/her any items where a less than desirable response is evident so that any problem area can be corrected before the next evaluation.
+When the student receives the Typhon evaluation from the CI, the student must review the comments of the CI and may discuss with him/her or with the Clinical Coordinator any items where a less than desirable response is evident so that any problem area can be corrected before the next evaluation.

 At the end of each Practicum semester a faculty evaluation will also be done on each student that will comprise another portion of the student's semester grade.
-A copy of this evaluation will be placed in your mailboxes.
-You must review this evaluation, sign it, and return it to the clinical coordinator.
+This evaluation will be done in Typhon and you will be sent an email to notify you when it is completed.
+You must review this evaluation and return it to the clinical coordinator.
 You are free to make comments on the evaluation or to visit with the clinical coordinator further about any concerns you may have.